jdleo/React-Firebase-Chat-App/README.md

       // any authenticated user can query a room allow get: if request.auth.uid != null;

-      // nobody can query LIST of roomsa allow list: if false;
+      // nobody can query LIST of rooms allow list: if false;

       match /rooms/{roomId} {